ravir4/DevOpsInsights/risk_cd.md

 ### Configuring test jobs

-For all jobs that use Advanced Tester job type, set an application name, build prefix.
+For all jobs that use Advanced Tester job type, set an application name and build prefix.

-If the Advanced Tester job is publishing Functional Verification Tests (FVT), also set the logical environment name on which these tests have been run.
+If the job publishes functional verification test (FVT) results, you must also set the logical environment name to wherever those tests run.

 An example script would include these commands: